« About the Cheviots: Can I get back to you on that? | Main | Still proofing, and have still been working on the Cheviots »

 Deb Robson

 Joanne, the old BWMB book was oversized and I think the previous edition came out in about 1983.
-So "every few years" might be "every couple of decades."
+So every few years might be every couple of decades.

 You would really enjoy this book.
 I think the professor, too, would enjoy the photographs.